fhollenbach/RCrashcourse/CourseNotes.md

 To print the content (or if too large a preview of the content) of an object, you can just type and execute the object name or use the `print()` function.
 Of course, the object has to exist, i.e., you have to have created it first.
+You can’t take a drawer out of the cabinet, if the drawer does not exist.
 You can access specific elements in a vector with square brackets `[]` behind the object name and the specific location number of element.
+Note that R starts counting at 1 (other programming languages start at 0, e.g., Python or C++).

 ``` r
 number_example ## show all elements